-Just thought for my first major subject post I'd talk about something we would do in the fine dinning restaurants I worked in over the years.
-The number one question I would be asked time and time again is how to cook a proper 5 star dinning experience steak.
+Just thought for my first major subject post I'd talk about something we would do in the fine dining restaurants I worked in over the years.
+The number one question I would be asked time and time again is how to cook a proper 5 star dining experience steak.
 So I guess I should share it (though I am sure many people know how it is done and has been discussed here, perhaps my take will revive the style).

 First of all the cut:

 Cut of Choice: NY Strip BONE-IN, Rib Eye BONE-IN.
-(With New York Strips make sure it has that line of fat on the opposite side of the bone, some butchers screw up and remove it.
-THE FAT HAS GLORIOUS FLAVOR!
-As does the bone.)
+(With New York strips make sure it has that line of fat on the opposite side of the bone, some butchers screw up and remove it.
+THE FAT HAS GLORIOUS FLAVOR, as does the bone.)

 As a rule of thumb you should always buy your meat from the butcher block when dealing with something like steaks, roasts, and pork chops (even thick sliced bacon and Italian Sausages in some cases).
 The fresher the beef the better and most grocers and butchers keep their best and most flavorful cuts behind the glass (anything wrapped in saran wrap is usually not as desirable, as fresh, and sometimes are the mistake cuts made by the butcher).
-Do not purchase steaks from whole-sellers like Costco/Sam's Club and serve that crap to your guests.
+Do not purchase steaks from wholesalers like Costco/Sam's Club and serve that crap to your guests.
 You pay more (surprisingly) and the quality is not what you're paying for.
-Check the adds for your local grocers frequently to see the best deal.
-Around where I live we have places like Vons(Safeway), Ralphs, and Albertsons for example.
-I have seen choice steak cuts there for as low as 5.99 (6.99 average) a pound and that is insanely cheap where a 4 pack of choice steaks at a whole-seller store is around 30 bucks.
+Check the ads for your local grocers frequently to see the best deal.
+Around where I live we have places like Vons(Safeway), Ralphs, and Albertsons, for example.
+I have seen choice steak cuts there for as low as 5.99 (6.99 average) a pound and that is insanely cheap where a 4-pack of choice steaks at a wholesaler store is around 30 bucks.
 Your meat is fresher from the butcher and it is cheaper when on sale.
 Now this price is in an upscale beach community not close to a freeway in Los Angeles.
 I have gone into places like Carson and Lawndale (a low income place in the same county) and have seen these cuts as cheap more often or about 50 cents less during special sales.
 Remember, you can freeze meat only once and butchers are usually awesome people.
 If you ask them to separate them into two or three sets of 2, 3, or 4 steaks (depending on how many people you usually cook for) they will be glad to do so and you can freeze those other steaks for as long as 3 months.
 (MAKE SURE YOU DEFROST THEM AND LET THEM GET TO ROOM TEMPERATURE BEFORE COOKING THEM!)

-So the next question is do I get select, choice, or prime.
+So, the next question is, Do I get select, choice, or prime?
 Now...
 Ill be damn honest with you lot.
 Yes, prime is the best quality cut and the most tender.
 But I have fooled other friends/chefs (at restaurants like The Palm for example) to thinking the meat is prime by cooking choice cuts rather well.
 Anyone can buy a prime cut of meat and butcher it so why spend 9.99 to 19.99 a pound when you don't have to do so.
-Trust me, especially for home chefs, go with choice cuts (if you're a Vons shopper I think they call it "Signature" which is the same thing, and other US stores are starting to have their own titles for cuts, but they are almost always Choice) and practice your technique first.
+Trust me, especially for home chefs, go with choice cuts (if you're a Vons shopper I think they call it "Signature" which is the same thing, and other US stores are starting to have their own titles for grades, but they are almost always Choice) and practice your technique first.
 In most cases if you kick ass at cooking a choice cut to the near quality of a prime cut you save money and enjoy good cooking all the time.
-Select cuts I use for stews and sometimes I will ground select flap meat into ground beef.
+Select cuts I use for stews and sometimes I will grind select flap meat into ground beef.
 I do prefer choice ground beef for burgers though and use select in things like my lasagna and Mongolian goulash, but I want to help you save every penny you can.
 Buy a meat grinder too, it helps save money in the long run if you have a butcher that deals in flap meat and some of the lower grade cuts.

 For future posts I don't like to do exact measurements.
 I know this sounds silly but if you measure everything you do every time you cook you will take FOREVER!!!
 What you should do is start with a strong guide and adjust to your preferences.
 I am sharing with you what I did when I worked in restaurants for speed and quality.